Maxim-Mazurok/google-api-typings-generator/gapi.client.billingbudgets/readme.md

       // View and manage your Google Cloud Platform billing accounts 'https://www.googleapis.com/auth/cloud-billing',

-      // See, edit, configure, and delete your Google Cloud Platform data 'https://www.googleapis.com/auth/cloud-platform',
+      // See, edit, configure, and delete your Google Cloud data and see the email address for your Google Account.
+      'https://www.googleapis.com/auth/cloud-platform',
     ],
     immediate = true;